DCC-EX/dcc-ex.github.io/docs/reference/software/single-opcode-reference.rst

   \-, Remove from reminder table
   =, |TM| configuration
   !, Emergency stop
+  @, Reserved for future use
-  #, Request number of supported cabs/locos
+  #, Request number of supported cabs/locos, also heartbeat
   \+, WiFi AT commands
+  ?, Reserved for future use
   0, Track power off
   1, Track power on
   a, DCC accessory control